NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Stance_ Shooting Stars Stance.md

 Granted by [[Feats/Shooting Stars Stance|Shooting Stars Stance]]

-You enter a stance that lets you throw shuriken with lightning speed.

-While in this stance, you can use your monk feats or monk abilities that normally require unarmed attacks with shuriken instead.
+You can use your monk feats or monk abilities that normally require unarmed attacks with shuriken instead.

 *Source: Pathfinder Player Core 2*
 *ORC*